plotly/plotbot/README.md

 ## Using Go docker container instead

-Rename `docker-compose.yml.example` file to `docker-compose.yml`,
+Rename `docker-compose.yml.example` file to `docker-compose.yml`, and tweak at will.
+For example, change the go version.
 The GOPATH is set under container, so no need do it, the current working `plotbot` folder will be mounted inside container as `/go/src/github.com/plotly/plotbot`, so no need to set project path either.
 As docker container synchronizes such folder with your filesystem, so you can just edit files on your local filesystem.

 * Use `docker-compose` to run container, under project directory